Solomon-S/TranslationApp/README.md

 Note not to include any additional spaces)

 *Note:*
+- It is recommended that you navigate the app in full screeen for optimal expereince.
-You may receive a warning about Google Credentials but this can be ignored as it has no inpact on program funcionality.
+- You may receive a warning about Google Credentials but this can be ignored as it has no inpact on program funcionality.